wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 The new output module \ref GuessOutput::HerbivoryOutput is derived from the abstract class \ref GuessOutput::OutputModule.
-The following diagram show
+The following diagram shows how it interacts with the LPJ-GUESS output framework and the herbivory module.
 <!--TODO: diagram-->
-@startuml "Class diagram of the connections around class GuessOutput::HerbivoryOutput"
+@startuml "Class diagram of the connections around class GuessOutput::HerbivoryOutput."
 	!include herbiv_diagrams.iuml!outputmodule_class
 @enduml

-The following sequence diagram shows the creation process of \ref GuessOutput::HerbivoryOutput :
+The following sequence diagram shows the creation process of \ref GuessOutput::HerbivoryOutput and the calling chain from the framework during simulations.
+The daily output routine is used for all output intervals (daily, monthly, annual,…).

 @startuml "Output initialization in LPJ-GUESS.
 All participating classes have only one instantiation, but only HerbivoryOutput implements formally the Singleton design pattern."
 	!include herbiv_diagrams.iuml!outputmodule_initialization